Tread School: Choosing the Right Tires

 Car manufacturers often recommend tires with speed ratings far higher than you might expect.
-For example, the tire placards for 2016 Toyota Camrys with six-cylinder engines recommend a speed rating of V. That doesn’t mean Toyota expects its Camry owners to drive routinely at 149 mph, but it does predict how well a tire will handle at lower speeds, and manufacturers want drivers of their cars to benefit from this tire performance.
+For example, the tire placard for a 2021 Toyota RAV4 AWD recommends a speed rating of V. That doesn’t mean Toyota expects owners of its small SUVs to drive routinely at 149 mph, but it does predict how well a tire will handle at lower speeds, and manufacturers want drivers of their cars to benefit from this tire performance.

 You may also be interested in the comfort of the ride and the amount of noise tires generate.
 Consumer Reports tests and reports on both attributes; Tire Rack reports user ratings and comments on them.

 As mentioned previously, because tires can degrade as they age, you’ll want to buy freshly made tires.
 The DOT requires manufacturers to indicate the week and year they were manufactured on the tire’s sidewall.
 Look for the letters “DOT” followed by a four-digit code: “2521,” for example, means the tire was manufactured during the 25th week of 2021.
 If a tire is more than a year or so old, don’t buy it.

 You Don’t Have to Pay More for Quality